Skip to Content

 The Ingenious Nobleman of Don Quixote of La Mancha follows a nobleman who is obsessed with chivalry and sets out to become a knight-errant, before embarking on a set of adventures and experiences that lead him to renounce his chivalric ideals on his deathbed.

-It Hosts the World’s Biggest Tomato Fight
+Spain Hosts the World’s Biggest Tomato Fight Every Year

-Spain is Full of Quirky Traditions
+Spain is Full of Quirky Traditions – Like The Tradition of the 12 Grapes

 There’s a tradition that you should eat 12 grapes as the clock rings in the new year.
 The idea is that you eat a grape on each stroke of midnight – if you manage to do it, you’ll have good luck for the new year.